-Finding the biological cure remains our ultimate objective, but while work continues in this field, ensuring people with type 1 have the best treatments is also of paramount importance.
+Finding a biological type 1 diabetes cure remains our ultimate objective, but while work continues in this field, ensuring people have the best type 1 diabetes treatments is also of paramount importance.

 As the years have passed, I have seen the landscape change dramatically.
 But while it sometimes feels like technology is moving at lightning speed, it is important to remember it can still seem like an eternity for those with type 1, who continue to struggle with the commitment and challenges that managing the condition requires.

 Tech-savvy sufferers of type 1 diabetes taking matters into their own hands

 I am very excited by the closed-loop artificial pancreas trial which is now in its final stages.
 Professor Roman Hovorka at the University of Cambridge is currently perfecting an algorithm that enables a continuous glucose monitor and an insulin pump to talk to each other, and take over the delivery of insulin throughout the day and night, to keep glucose levels in range.

 But while professional researchers are making huge strides in developing algorithms that mimic the way the body works, there is also a growing community of people with type 1 diabetes who are not waiting for these to reach regulatory approval and are instead hacking technology to create their own systems.